carpentries-incubator/gitlab-novice/episodes/08-process-automation.md

 The terms continuous integration (CI) and continuous deployment (CD) come from the fields of software engineering and software operation.

-A software project uses CI, if it has setup a process that automatically runs some (or all) tests for a software project, whenever changes are committed or even just proposed (for example through a merge request) to the main branch of a repository.
+A software project uses CI, if it has setup a process that automatically runs some (or all) tests for a software project, whenever changes are committed to the main branch of a repository or even just proposed (for example through a merge request).
-In particular, when tests run already for proposed changes this can help prevent bugs to reach the code base, while freeing the developer of remembering to run all the tests, before creating a merge request.
+In particular, when tests are already run for proposed changes this can help prevent bugs to reach the code base, while freeing the developer from remembering to run all the tests, before creating a merge request.

 CD is a process that updates the software on the production machines (deploys) as soon as a new change reaches the code base, generally after having passed the CI process.

-Both processes can be implemented by running scripts, called jobs on GitLab, triggered either by changes to the code base or by the successful completion of other jobs, which lead to the CI/CD feature of GitLab.
+Both processes can be implemented by running scripts, called jobs on GitLab, triggered either by changes to the code base, the creating of merge request, or by the successful completion of other jobs, which lead to the CI/CD feature of GitLab.

 :::

 ## Example Configuration

-To configure our automatic process, we navigate to our project page and click the menu item labeled  “CI/CD” in the main menu on the left.
+To configure our automatic process, we navigate to our project page and click the menu item labeled  “Pipelines” in the submenu “Build” of the main menu on the left.

 The page that this leads to invites us to “use a sample `.gitlab-ci.yml` template file to explore how CI/CD works.”
 The GitLab CI is configured by providing a file called `.gitlab-ci.yml` in the root directory of a project’s repository.